Marc-André Fleury: Vegas Golden Knights (2017–2021)

-With Vegas unable to find a stable backup, Fleury was frequently overplayed during the 2019–20 season, posting a 2.77 goals against average and .905 save percentage.
-Vegas would eventually trade for Robin Lehner during the season, allowing Fleury to share the net as a tandem with Lehner.
+During the 2019–20 season, Fleury posted a 2.77 goals against average and .905 save percentage, starting 48 games.
+That same season, Vegas made a trade for Robin Lehner from the Chicago Blackhawks, sending goalie Malcolm Subban, defenseman prospect Slava Demin, and a second-round pick to the team, allowing Fleury to share the net as a tandem with Lehner.
+On November 19, against the Toronto Maple Leafs, he earned his 450th career win.
+During the game, he made a key save with four minutes left in the third period on a shot from Nic Petan, who had a wide-open net, forcing Fleury to make a diving glove stop, securing a 4–2 victory.
+During that season, Fleury was invited to participate in the 2020 NHL All-Star Game.
+However, he declined the offer, which resulted in a one-game suspension from the league.
 Fleury played sparingly during the 2020 playoffs, largely serving as Lehner's backup as the Golden Knights returned to the conference finals, losing to the Dallas Stars in five games.

 The pandemic-shortened 2020–21 season saw Fleury have a bounce back from a mediocre 2019–20 campaign.
 At the age of 36, Fleury recorded a career-best 1.98 goals against average and a .928 save percentage, helping the Golden Knights to their third final four appearance in four seasons.
-In game 3 of the semifinals against the Montreal Canadiens, Fleury misplayed the puck behind his net, coughing up the puck to Josh Anderson, who tied the game with 1:55 left in regulation time and later scored the overtime winner to give the Canadiens a 2–1 series lead.
-As a result, Lehner started in net for the Golden Knights in game 4, which they won in overtime to even the series at 2.
-Fleury returned in game 5, but the Golden Knights lost 4–1 and the Canadiens took a 3–2 series lead, so Lehner played in game 6 which the Canadiens won in overtime to eliminate the Golden Knights and advance to the 2021 Stanley Cup Final.
+In game three of the semifinals against the Montreal Canadiens, Fleury misplayed the puck behind his net, coughing up the puck to Josh Anderson, who tied the game with 1:55 left in regulation time and later scored the overtime winner to give the Canadiens a 2–1 series lead.
+As a result, Lehner started in net for the Golden Knights in game four, which they won in overtime to even the series at 2.
+Fleury returned in game five, but the Golden Knights lost 4–1 and the Canadiens took a 3–2 series lead, so Lehner played in game six which the Canadiens won in overtime to eliminate the Golden Knights and advance to the 2021 Stanley Cup Final.
 At the end of the season, Fleury was named to the Second All-Star Team, and awarded his first Vezina Trophy and first William M. Jennings Trophy.